Bachelor of ArtsHealth Humanities

 Explore health professions through the perspective of the humanities.

-Health humanities (also called “medical humanities”) includes sub-fields like bioethics, disability studies, aging studies, death & dying, health disparities, health equity, social justice in health, stories of illness, medical history, cultural perspectives on health, visual and performing art therapy, addiction, LGBTQIA health, compassion, burnout, and many other intersectional areas related to health, healthcare, and the human condition.
-Students explore challenging and fascinating interdisciplinary topics in classes like “Death and Dying Through the Humanities”, “Creativity and Caregiving” and “Healthcare, Justice, the State, and Society".
+Health humanities (also called “medical humanities”) includes sub-fields like bioethics, disability studies, aging studies, death and dying, health disparities, health equity, social justice in health, stories of illness, medical history, cultural perspectives on health, visual and performing art therapy, addiction, LGBTQIA health, compassion, burnout and many other intersectional areas related to health, healthcare and the human condition.
+Students explore challenging and fascinating interdisciplinary topics in classes like “Death and Dying Through the Humanities”, “Creativity and Caregiving” and “Healthcare, Justice, the State and Society."

 This program is the only one in the country that offers your choice of three tracks: